PMDCollab/SpriteCollab/README.md

 **HOW TO SUBMIT PORTRAITS**
 1. Download the template for the Pokemon you want to submit or recolor, using `!portrait`, or `!recolorportrait`.
 2. Paste in the portraits in the correct places and save the file without changing its name.
-  -Portraits must be 40x40 in size.
+  - Portraits must be 40x40 in size.
 Try to keep them within 15 colors.
-  -Do not replace chunsoft-made portraits and emotions in your submissions.
+  - Do not replace chunsoft-made portraits and emotions in your submissions.
 Try to refrain from replacing them in general, unless the portrait is marked as incomplete.
 3. Re-upload the file directly to the #submissions channel and await approval.

 **HOW TO SUBMIT SPRITES**